-The AGSP has historically reported the category of ceftriaxone decreased susceptibility (DS) at minimum inhibitory concentration (MIC) values ≥ 0.06 mg/L, and has further differentiated those isolates with a MIC ≥ 0.125 mg/L in line with the 2012 World Health Organization criteria.1 In the second quarter of 2022, 4.1% of N. gonorrhoeae isolates had MIC values ≥ 0.06 mg/L, continuing the sharp rise in proportion of these isolates seen in the first quarter of 2022, as shown in Table 2.
-Of ongoing concern is the increasing proportion of N. gonorrhoeae with ceftriaxone MICs ≥ 0.125 mg/L, with thirteen such isolates reported; the majority of such isolates were reported from New South Wales (7) with other instances reported from Victoria (3), non-remote Western Australia (2) and South Australia (1).
-Jurisdictional genomic investigations are in progress.2
+The AGSP has historically reported the category of ceftriaxone decreased susceptibility (DS) at minimum inhibitory concentration (MIC) values $\geq 0.06$ mg/L, and has further differentiated those isolates with a MIC $\geq 0.125$ mg/L in line with the 2012 World Health Organization criteria.
+The sharp rise in the proportion of N. gonorrhoeae isolates with ceftriaxone MICs $\geq 0.06$ mg/L, seen in quarter one, was sustained throughout 2022 and largely attributable to the expansion of multilocus sequence type (ST)-7827 clone circulating in New South Wales (all resistant to penicillin and ciprofloxacin and susceptible to azithromycin).